 My parents are both educators.
-I didn’t see myself as anyone with classroom discipline skills.
-Philly pubic school are hard!
+I didn’t see myself as someone with classroom discipline skills.
+Philly public schools are hard!
 But I wanted to impact youth.
 I wanted to help them reach their full potential.

 Why did you decide to focus on the Latino community?

 In my [graduate] thesis, which was all about addressing the academic achievement gap amongst Latinos in the U.S., a lot of it was based on self-esteem.
 People are pushing down on your language and your culture, and they’re telling you you’re not good enough, so there’s this disparity, this difference in equity.
 Starting with culture and lifting it up kind of starts to even the scales.
 It’s really, really important to empower underserved communities, communities of color, with that knowledge, with that power, to be able to tell their own stories and bring light to the positive things that are happening because that’s not always shown or told in the mainstream media.

 It comes from motivation.
 We’re always teaching students that why you did something is more important than what you actually did.
 If you know why you’re doing it, that will drive your decisions.
 And if you face things in life that are challenging, you’re going to know if it’s a yes or no because you know why you’re doing what you’re doing.
 You know what your future goals are.
 We teach them to identify their passion and connect it with a purpose to strategize for a future they see themselves in.

 How do your young readers benefit from the content that Motivos offers?